Bernese Mountain Dogs

 Ideal Living Conditions

 The Bernese Mountain dog is definitely a dog that prefers to spend most of the time inside with family.
-That being said, it would be ideal for him to have access to a fenced outdoor area where owners can safely put him outside for short periods of play and to enjoy some fresh air.
+That being said, it would be ideal for him to have access to a fenced outdoor area where owners can safely put him outside for short periods of play and to enjoy some fresh air and play.

 But it does bear keeping in mind that this breed has a heavy, mostly dark coat and originated in the mountains where temperatures rarely rise above seventy even in the summer months.